rimiti/localeapp/README.md

 To start using `localeapp` there is a minimal set up that needs to be taken care of first.

 Create a `.localeapprc` file where all the paths and locale information for the `localeapp` commands is specified.
-A normal usage set up file looks like this
+A normal usage set up file looks like this:

+#### If you want to use simple path definition

 ```json
 {